 We know that many have been struggling with how to clean bottom of pans.
 Don’t fret because I’ll show you how to clean that dark, greasy, and yucky gunk on the bottom of your pans.

 For those who don’t know, when I’m not making YouTube videos about cleaning and when I’m not a mom, I am also a physician assistant.
 I will share a fantastic technique I learned as a PA that will cut the cleaning time for a very old and well-used pan in half.
 Who knew my medical experience could help with cleaning??

 Now I know what you’re thinking: What does medicine have to do with cleaning a pan?
 And that is an excellent question.
-In medicine, when we are dealing with a skin condition, we prescribe a topical ointment or a cream.
-And sometimes, we recommend that they apply an occlusive dressing which means something waterproof and non-breathable.
+In medicine, when dealing with a skin condition, we prescribe a topical ointment or a cream.
+And sometimes, we recommend that they apply an occlusive dressing that is waterproof and non-breathable.
 So after you use a cream on your skin, you put an occlusive dressing on top to make the cream work better without getting wiped off or absorbed.

 When cleaning a pan, we will apply that same concept of “occlusive dressing.”

 - Easy Off Professional Fume Free Oven Cleaner

 - Plastic wrap